RKBLabs/.github/profile/README.md

 ### Ready to Git Started?

 New to GitHub or not sure where to begin?
-📌 Start by [creating your free GitHub account](https://github.com/join), then fork your first lab!
+📌 Start by [creating your free GitHub account](https://github.com/join), then fork your first lab of choice below!

 ---